Alexchua666/Alexchua666/README.md

 #### Design and development
 ![Design and development]

 I'm Alex Chua from Singapore, and I do content on Design and Development .
-With years of self-taught experience and an precarious thirst for programming knowledge, I am constantly striving to elevate my skills to newer heights
+With years of self-taught experience and an precarious thirst for programming knowledge, I am constantly striving to elevate my skills ,create achievement and heading toward the "summit"!!
-Skills: JAVA // PYTHON // GIT
+Skills: JAVA // PYTHON //a GIT

 - 🔭 I’m currently working on this page.